azure-ad-b2c/siem/README.md

-# Reports | Alerts | Dashboards
+# Azure AD B2C Reports & Alerts

-In this repo, you will find samples for Azure AD B2C reporting, alerts, and dashboards using Azure Monitor.
+In this repo, you will find samples for Azure AD B2C reporting and alerts created using Azure Monitor.

 ## Getting Started